Meet the Community

 To read our story about life on the pool deck that appeared in our Summer 2019 Program Guide, click here.

-For 8 summers and counting, Kerin's brought her infectious spirit + positivity to JCC summer camps.
+For eight summers and counting, Kerin has brought her infectious spirit and positivity to JCC summer camps.
 While our campers learn many important values from her, she's learned a thing or two from them as well.
 Kerin was with the JCC Day Camp @ Pearl River until the summer of 2015.
 In 2016, we moved into our new home, Camp Settoga.

 Battling an illness can be an isolating experience.
 Thanks to her dedicated JCC aquatics students, who called themselves her "Mermaids," Orit never had to feel alone.
 Orit Spanier passed away Feb 6, 2019.
 May her memory be for a blessing.

-As a membership supervisor and one of the first faces people see when they come to the JCC, Zurisadai's message is simple--that we don't want you to leave!
-Become a JCC member today:
+As a membership supervisor and one of the first faces people see when they come to the JCC, Zurisadai's message is simple—that we don't want you to leave!
+Become a JCC member today: jccmanhattan.org/membership

 Few exemplify the JCC journey better than Hannah Schrader, who has been a part of the JCC community her entire life.
-To learn more about BBYO and other teen programs visit: jccmanhattan.org/teens
+To learn more about BBYO and other teen programs visit: jccmanhattan.org/children-families/tweens-teens

 Allison Pillinger Choi